3 Common Kelpie Behaviour Problems (And How To Fix Them)

 Problem 2: Obsessive Behaviours & Fixations

 Why it happens: Their intense focus and drive, bred for single-minded herding concentration on sheep for 12 hours, misfires without appropriate outlets.
-Their brain is designed for sustained, intense focus on moving objects - in pet homes, this intensity redirects to shadows, lights, reflections, movement, or repetitive behaviours that become compulsive.
+Their brain is designed for sustained, intense focus on moving objects.
+In pet homes, this intensity redirects to shadows, lights, reflections, movement, or repetitive behaviours that become compulsive.
 They literally cannot turn their brain off without exhaustion.

 Problem 3: Nipping & Herding Behaviours